 My general interests are in the areas of signal processing, communications, detection and estimation.
 Specific areas of expertise have included ultra-wideband communications, MIMO systems, statistical sensor array processing, adaptive filtering, multi-target tracking, data fusion, Bayesian inference, and decision network theory and applications.
-Current research focuses on compressed sensing for random processes, statistical inference of network data, cognitive radio networks, 5G millimeter-wave communications, and distributed wireless sensor networks.
+Current research focuses on compressed sensing for random processes, statistical inference of network data, cognitive radios and 5G millimeter-wave communications, and decentralized network optimization.
 I received a CAREER award from the National Science Foundation in 2003.

 I am an IEEE Fellow.
 I am Chair of the IEEE Signal Processing Society Big Data Special Interest Group (Big Data SIG), and previously served on the IEEE Signal Processing for Communications and Networking Technical Committee (SPCOM‐TC).
 I was a Distinguished Lecturer of the IEEE Vehicular Technology Society (VTS), from 1 July 2013 to 30 June 2017, and a Distinguished Lecturer of the IEEE Communications Society (ComSoc), from 1 January 2015 to 31 December 2016.
-I delivered several tutorial talks in international conferences including ICC, FUSION, EUSIPCO, and ICASSP, on topics related to cognitive radio technology, compressed sensing, and compressive covariance sensing.
+I delivered several tutorial talks in international conferences including ICASSP, ICC, FUSION, EUSIPCO, and APSIPA, on topics related to cognitive radio technology, compressive (covariance) sensing, and sparse signal processing.
 I served as Associate Editor for IEEE Transactions on Wireless Communications (2002 – 2008) and IEEE Transactions on Signal Processing (2006 – 2009).